Accounts Payable Manager job description & career guide

-Whether you're looking to move into your first leadership role or you're an experienced AP professional ready for a bigger challenge, this guide will help you understand what the job involves, the skills you’ll need, and where it can take your career.
+Whether you’re an experienced AP supervisor or a senior AP officer looking for leadership, this guide helps you understand what the job involves, the skills employers want, and where it can take your career.

 For hiring managers ready to recruit a Treasury Manager, download our job description template.

-In larger organisations, you may report to a Shared Services or Finance Manager.
-In smaller teams, you’ll likely be hands-on with both approvals and processing.
+In larger Sydney organisations you may report to a Finance or Shared Services Manager; in smaller companies you’ll be hands-on with the full purchase-to-pay cycle.

 Day-to-day responsibilities